 In Wood County there were 35,628 persons employed in 2021, down 3.5 percent since 2010.
-Most people were employed in Education and Health Services, followed by Manufacturing.
+The highest percentage of people were employed in Education and Health Services, followed by Manufacturing.
 The fastest growing sector from 2010 to 2021 was Professional & Business Services.
 The area that experienced the most significant downward trend was Natural Resources and Mining.